torvalds/linux/Documentation/process/maintainer-tip.rst

 The tip tree preferred format for patch subject prefixes is 'subsys/component:', e.g. 'x86/apic:', 'x86/mm/fault:', 'sched/fair:',
 'genirq/core:'.
-Please do not use file names or complete file paths as prefix. 'git log path/to/file' should give you a reasonable hint in most cases.
+Please do analt use file names or complete file paths as prefix. 'git log path/to/file' should give you a reasonable hint in most cases.